MannemSolutions/pgfga/DEVELOP.md

 Pgfga was initially developed in-house by [bol.com](https://www.bol.com) as a private python solution called pgcdfga.
 The code was later renamed to pgfga, made publicly available,  and converted to GoLang by Mannem Solutions.
-Mannem Solutions is commited to keep improving the project.
+Mannem Solutions is committed to keep improving the project.

 ## Contributing

-If you want to contibute, please do.
+If you want to contribute, please do.
-Just submit a Pull Request and we will work from there.
+Just submit a Pull Request, and we will work from there.

 ## Versioning
 pgfga uses semantic versioning, which means: